benny-dreamly/mow/docs/entrance randomization.md

 The Generic ER algorithm works by using the logic structures you are already familiar with.
 To give a basic example, let's assume a toy world is defined with the vanilla region graph modeled below.
 In this diagram, the smaller boxes represent regions while the larger boxes represent scenes.
-Scenes are not an MultiworldGG concept, the grouping is purely illustrative.
+Scenes are not a MultiworldGG concept, the grouping is purely illustrative.

 ```mermaid